raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b06_html-css-forms-flexbox-e-responsivo/README.md

 <h2 id="en">:us: English</h2>
 <p>This unit belongs to the <a href="https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/1_fundamentos-do-desv-web">Principles of Web Development</a> Module of <a href="https://www.betrybe.com/">Trybe</a>'s course.
 In this unit, we learned how to create forms with HTML and handle the submitted data with JavaScript locally.
 We also learned how to import JavaScript third party libraries to make this job easier.</p>
-<p>Finally, we saw how to use flexbox to develop responsive pages, and to use CSS frameworks to make us more produtive when we are styling our pages.</p>
+<p>Finally, we saw how to use flexbox to develop responsive pages, and to use CSS frameworks to make us more productive when we are styling our pages.</p>
 <p>Here you can check out the exercises I performed during the unit.
-You can also check out the projects I developed at the end:</p>
+You can also check out the project I developed at the end:</p>

 - _[Project - Trybewarts]()_